 To discuss this opportunity further, contact Revd John Lee, 20s-40s team Leader, in the first instance by email at John.Lee@yorkdiocese.org.

-Interviews for short-listed candidates will be held in Scarborough on Tuesday 19 November 2019.
+Interviews for short-listed candidates will be held on Wednesday 6 May 2020

 The Diocese of York

 The Diocese of York takes in much of North and East Yorkshire, including the cities of York, Hull and Middlesbrough, and two National Parks.
 Extending from the River Tees to the River Humber, and from around the A1 road to the incomparable Yorkshire coast, the area is home to around 1.4 million people.